 Ron LaCour is a native Cincinnatian, graphic artist and illustrator.
-He has taught kids since 2003 and is inspired by the enthusiasm and joy that cartoon classes generate.
-His training is in fine art, so drawing principles and concepts are a big part of his lessons.
-Through teaching watercolor painting, cartooning, sequential art and visual story-telling he is able to explain to others the methods and aesthetics of the art form he loves so much.
+He has taught children to draw since 2003.
+He is inspired by the enthusiasm and joy that cartoon classes generate.
+His training is in fine arts, so drawing principles and concepts are a big part of his lessons.
+Through teaching watercolor painting, cartooning, sequential art, and visual story-telling he is able to explain to others the methods and aesthetics of the art form he loves so much.
 It’s his personal drive that keeps him going and his optimism that fuels his creativity.

 He obtained an Associate Degree in Graphic Design and is employed by Nash, Finch Company of Cincinnati.
 His competitive drive has led him to work in animation, conceptual arts, marketing, and teaching.
 Ron is currently working on illustration projects including a graphic novel adaptation of Edgar Allan Poe works and a children’s book entitled “As the Chicken Flies.”
 We are excited to have Ron and his enthusiasm for cartooning and kids at the Workshop.
 Come and give Ron’s classes a try!

 ‘sMegan received a Bachelors of Arts from Northern Kentucky University in 2012 with a specialization in Visual Arts, a Ceramic Emphasis, and a certificate in Art Education.

 She has been a full time teacher in Northern Kentucky for 8 years.
 Megan also runs the Gay-Straight Alliance and Art Club at her school and is a member of the NAEA (National Art Education Association)